mjdamgaard/UP-Web-Project/src/db_io/README.md

 Install the SDB in one of these databases by running create_sdb.sql, input_procs.sql and query_procs.sql followed by initial_inserts.sql at last.
+(One way to do this, at least with Linux, is to run
+$ `mysql -u your_username -p -D your_database_name`
+to select your database, after which the SQL programs can be run with a command like `\. your_path/create_sdb.sql`.)

 Install the user credentials database *...*